 Modes of crude blending

 Crude blending is executed in many modes depending upon the source, destination, and sequential blending steps.
 Agrawal l has discussed several of them.
 The most common mode is blending from pipelines to crude tanks in a refinery to feed the distillation units.
-Figure 2 shows a crude blending system that inputs 7 types of crude from pipelines to 5 paired intermediate crude storage tanks.
+Figure 2 shows a crude blending system that inputs seven types from pipelines to 5 paired intermediate crude storage tanks.
 A simple linear optimizer is used to optimize the crude ratios for each intermediate tank.
-This is step 1 of crude blending.
+This module is step 1 of crude blending.
 Step 2 gives crude blend ratios from the intermediate crude tanks as feeds to different crude distillation columns.

 Economics of crude blending

 We have taken data for various crude types to evaluate the economics of crude blending.
-We blended a 100KB crude tank from four types of crude, namely, light-sweet, medium-sweet, medium-sour, and heavy-sour to optimize crude ratios.
-We used a linear optimizer and objective function to minimize API and S specs of 37.5 (minimum) and 0.4 wt% (maximum) from the final blended crude qualities, respectively.
+We blended a 100KB crude tank from four types of crude, namely, light-sweet, medium-sweet, medium-sour, and heavy-sour, to optimize crude ratios.
+We used a linear optimizer and objective function to minimize API and S specs of 37.5 (minimum) and 0.4 wt% (maximum) from the final blended crude qualities.
 Figure 3 shows the results of Excel-based optimization with a blended crude cost of $40.25/Bl of crude.
 This simple optimizer can optimize any number of crude qualities.
-Traders can use this methodology to estimate their profit based on cost and the selling price whereas refiners can use it to negotiate the price of blended crude.
-Ratios for two crude blending systems can be simply solved by iteration of nonlinear algebraic equations for API and sulfur.
+Traders can use this methodology to estimate their profit based on cost and the selling price, whereas refiners can use it to negotiate the price of blended crude.
+Ratios for two crude blending systems can be solved by iteration of nonlinear algebraic equations for API and sulfur.